monikasuresh/MCS/README.md

 ## Documentation

-Documentation is founs in this repo's [doc..](http://apisrv-dashboard-prod-1100.zreem.com/pages/dashboard)
+Documentation is found in this repo's [doc..](http://apisrv-dashboard-prod-1100.zreem.com/pages/dashboard)

 ## Services